What red flags can I expect with an unethical broker?

 Private jet charter is an exclusive and often luxurious way to travel.
 That said, not all aircraft are equipped with big screen TVs, leather recliners, private lavatories, or fully equipped galleys.
 Ask your broker about the selected aircraft’s premium features, so you know what you’ll be paying for.

 Should I use a pre-owned or new aircraft?

-Aircraft are maintained regularly and frequently upgraded to the latest standards and equipment, which often make it difficult to ascertain its exact age; for the same reasons, age is usually moot when it comes to an aircraft’s safety, comfort and amenities.
+Aircraft are maintained regularly and frequently upgraded to the latest standards and equipment, which often makes it difficult to ascertain their exact age; for the same reasons, age is usually moot when it comes to an aircraft’s safety, comfort, and amenities.
 Be wary if a broker strongly recommends only the latest aircraft, as they may simply be looking to make more money.

 What inspections will be conducted on the aircraft before I fly?

 The broker will help secure the operator and crew for your flight, and these entities will each conduct their own preflight checks to determine your aircraft’s airworthiness.
 If they spot a discrepancy – such as a mechanical issue, oil leak, or a missing panel – they will not fly until that issue has been resolved.
 If your broker can’t describe the safety inspections that will take place, tread very carefully.

 What will happen if there are issues with my trip?

 Even with the most efficient planning, issues such as weather, air traffic control delays or mechanical issues with the aircraft will still arise from time to time.
 A professional charter broker will always have a backup plan available so that any impact on your trip is as minimal as possible.